Life for families in Upper Austria is very good, the setup of schools and childcare is well planned.

 14 to 17 or 19 years of age

-Vocational middle schools (Berufsbildende mittlere Schulen/BMS) are one to four years in duration.
-The BMS gives a partial vocational education (one or two years) or a complete vocational education (final exam after three or four years, for example business school).
-After completing a minimum of a 3 year BMS course, an advanced course can be taken leading to a school leaving certificate or diploma.
-For graduates of 4 year technical schools, there are special forms of subject-focused vocational colleges.
+Intermediate Vocational middle schools (Berufsbildende mittlere Schulen/BMS) last one to four years.
+The BMS provides a partial vocational education (one or two years) or a complete vocational education (final exam after three or four years, for example business school).
+After completing a BMS course of at least 3 years, an advanced course can be taken leading to a school leaving certificate or diploma.
+For graduates of 4-year technical schools, there are specialised vocational colleges focussing on specific subjects.

-Vocational high schools (Berufsbildende höhere Schulen/BHS) provide a fundamental general education alongside a higher vocational education over five years, and finish with a school leaving certificate and diploma.
-A school leaving certificate entitles pupils to study at universities, technical colleges and pedagogic high schools, and a diploma examination allows access to regulated professions, according to the industrial regulations.
+Higher Vocational Schools (Berufsbildende höhere Schulen/BHS) provide a sound general education along with a higher vocational education over five years, ending with a school leaving certificate and diploma.
+A school leaving certificate entitles pupils to study at universities, technical colleges and colleges of education, and a diploma examination allows access to regulated professions, according to the industrial regulations.

 ABIS currently provides an education to over 200 students from 48 different nations, aged from 4.5 to 16 years.
 The first MYP graduates will change to the Diploma Programme school in 2020/21.The approach to learning and teaching is guided by the International Baccalaureate curriculum framework.